On compact uniformly recurrent subgroups: The main result for paracompact spaces and locally compact groups

-Let $G$ be a locally compact topological group.
-Similar to the notation for other topological spaces, we denote by $2^G$ the space of closed subsets of $G$, equipped with the Chabauty topology.
-Also here, a sub-basis of this topology consists of $\Hit(U)$ and $\Miss(K)$ for $U \subset G$ open and $K \subset G$ compact.
-We denote by $\Sub(G)\subset 2^G$ the subspace of closed subgroups of $G$ with the induced topology. $\Sub(G)$ is often called the Chabauty space of $G$.
-It is a compact space, on which $G$ acts by conjugation.
+Let $G$ be a locally compact group.
+As in the case of a general topological space $M$, we denote by $2^G$ the space of closed subsets of $G$, equipped with the Chabauty topology.
+Let $\Sub(G)\subset 2^G$ denote the subspace of closed subgroups of $G$ with the induced topology.
+It is often called the \emph{Chabauty space} of $G$.
+It is a closed subset of $2^G$, therefore also compact and Hausdorff.
+The conjugation $G$-action turns $\Sub(G)$ into a $G$-space.